If you happen to have a few habits that are

 You should, however, let your doctor know if you think your

 estrogen is low.
 Some of the habits listed below can contribute to the issue, but only your doctor will know for sure.
-Abei Bekenov/Shutterstock
+1 Over-Exercising Abei Bekenov/Shutterstock

 While moderate exercise is good for your health, over-exercising can